Jim Crocicchia

-James Francis Crocicchia (born February 19, 1964) is an American former professional football quarterback in the National Football League (NFL).
-He was a replacement player with the New York Giants in 1987.
+James Francis Crocicchia (born February 19, 1964) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Penn Quakers.
+Crocicchia was an NFL replacement player with the New York Giants in 1987.
 In 1988, Crocicchia played for the New York Knights of the Arena Football League (AFL).

 College career

 Crocicchia played for the University of Pennsylvania, leading the Quakers to three straight Ivy League championships in 1984–86.

 Professional career

 New York Giants

-After going unselected in the 1987 NFL draft, Crocicchia was signed by the New York Giants during the 1987 NFL strike.
-He started for New York in Giants Stadium on Monday night, October 5, 1987, against the San Francisco 49ers, making him the first ex-Penn quarterback to play in an NFL game since Pard Pearce in the 1920s.
-However, Crocicchia was not effective, completing only six of fifteen passes for 89 yards and a touchdown; he was replaced with Mike Busch in the second half.
-The 49ers won, 41–21, and Crocicchia was cut the next day.
+After going unselected in the 1987 NFL draft, Crocicchia was invited to training camp by the New York Giants.
+After being released, he was re-signed during the 1987 NFL strike and started for New York in Giants Stadium on Monday Night Football, October 5, 1987, against the San Francisco 49ers, making him the first ex-Penn quarterback to play in an NFL game since Pard Pearce in the 1920s.
+In his first and only NFL game, Crocicchia completed only six of fifteen passes for 89 yards and a touchdown and was replaced with Mike Busch after suffering an elbow injury in the fourth quarter.
+The Giants lost the game with a score of 41–21.